Heterogeneous Acceleration Pipeline for Recommendation System Training: Evaluation Methodology

-Table~\ref{tab:systemspecs} shows the details of the server.
-They comprise 24-core Intel Xeon Silver 4116 (2.1 GHz) processor with Skylake architecture.
-Each server is connected to 4 NVIDIA Tesla-V100 GPUs.
-Every GPU and the \hotline accelerator communicates with the rest of the system via a 16x PCIe Gen3 bus.
-We perform experiments on a single server.
+Table~\ref{tab:systemspecs} provides information about the server used for the experiments.
+The server employs a 24-core Intel Xeon Silver 4116 (2.1 GHz) processor based on Skylake architecture and is equipped with 4 NVIDIA Tesla-V100 GPUs.
+The communication between the GPUs, \hotline accelerator, and the rest of the system is facilitated via a 16x PCIe Gen3 bus.
+All experiments are conducted on a single server.